 'Mattaq' (blubber with attached skin, photo next page) and the meat of small cetaceans are shared amongst the hunters and the local community for use as food for humans and, to a lesser extent, sled dogs (Hovelsrud et al. 2008).
-Carvings from both teeth and bones are sold
+Carvings from both teeth and bones are sold in domestic and foreign markets (UNEP WCMC 2018).
+Male narwhals (which almost exclusively bear tusks) may be disproportionately targeted for their valuable ivory (UNEP WCMC 2018; Lowry et al. 2017a).

-Currently, quotas for seven narwhal6 and four beluga7 populations (Meehan et al. 2017; Richard & Pike 1993) are shared among an estimated 20 communities in Nunavut and northern Quebec (Hurtubise 2016; Armstrong 2013).
+Currently, quotas for seven narwhal and four beluga populations (Meehan et al. 2017; Richard & Pike 1993) are shared among an estimated 20 communities in Nunavut and northern Quebec (Hurtubise 2016; Armstrong 2013).
 Annual quotas have significantly varied between 400 and 700 belugas and between 400 and 700 narwhals (Hurtubise 2016).
 Actual kill and landing numbers are lower: The reported beluga harvest for communities on the west coast of Hudson Bay, Southampton Island, and southeastern Baffin Island including Arviat, Baker Lake, Cape Dorset, Chesterfield Inlet, Coral Harbour, Kimmirut, Rankin Inlet, Naujaat (formerly Repulse Bay), Whale Cove, and Igaluit ranged from a low of 172 in 2013 to a high of 331 in 2010.8 The total number of reported landings for all management stocks of belugas in Nunavik and Sanikiluaq (in Nunanvut) range from a low of 154 in 2016 to a high of 297 in 2015.9 Landings reported of EHB belugas averaged 57.5 animals per year, including a high of 95 killed in 2015 and a low of 33 killed in 2016.10